Today’s managers increasingly work in international and multi-cultural environments.

 This way it also complements a manager’s busy and pressurized environment.

 - Customer Service: is not culturally neutral.
-Creating an insight in the cultural aspects of service (internal & external) will assist in a more effective approach towards those customers.
+Creating an insight in the cultural aspects of service (internal & external) will assist in a more effective approach toward those customers.

 - Motivational drives: different cultures have different motivations.
 Wrongly used they can actually de-motivate a person, correctly used they can lead to higher productivity as desired.